 Membership and Office Manager

-A native Oregonian, Jackie got her first taste of travel in the spring of 2009 when she followed her studies to Dijon, France.
-Once there, she spent time improving her French language skills at the University of Burgundy.
-Graduating a year later from the University of Puget Sound with a degree in International Political Economy and a renewed interest in global issues, Jackie moved back to Oregon.
-After serving for six months as the Council's Volunteer Coordinator, she temporarily entered the unpredictable world of politics to work as a Legislative Aide to a state representative during the 2011 Legislative Session.
-Pleased to be back at the Council, Jackie has joined the staff to serve as Office and Membership Manager.
+Jackie Roth manages membership at the World Affairs Council and oversees the Council's volunteer program.
+After falling in love with the French language, Jackie got her first taste of travel in the spring of 2009 when she followed her studies to Dijon, France where she spent time improving her French language skills at the University of Burgundy.
+Graduating a year later from the University of Puget Sound with a degree in International Political Economy and a renewed interest in global issues, she moved back to Oregon.
+First joining the Council in 2010, Jackie served as Volunteer Coordinator for six months.
+From there, she temporarily worked as a Legislative Aide during the 2011 Legislative Session before rejoining the Council as Office and Membership Manager.

 E-mail: jackieworldoregon [dot] org

 Fiona Tait is the Council's Finance Manager.
 While earning her BA in Accountancy & Finance in Edinburgh, Scotland Fiona had the opportunity to spend her summers backpacking through Europe and India, introducing her to the variety and challenges life offers.
 Upon qualification as a Chartered Accountant in 1997 in Scotland she was offered a 6 month secondment to the San Francisco office of PricewaterhouseCoopers (PwC) with the Forensic Accounting Group.
 She remained with PwC in San Francisco, Seattle and Portland until early 2002, earning invaluable experience in investigations, litigation support and bankruptcy work.
 Desiring a new career path Fiona volunteered in the finance departments of various Portland area non-profits in 2002 and 2003, then took some time out to raise her daughter before joining the Council in 2008.